Updated for Mists of Pandaria, patch 5.4

 Recruit a friend: 3x XP, ’nuff said.
 Here’s Blizz’s FAQ page for RAF.
 Note that the RAF benefits now stop at level 85.

 Now, if you have full heirlooms and if you are a tank and you are dungeon leveling and you have a buddy doing the RAF thing with you… You’ll be 80 before you know it, and 85 not much later.

 Since Cataclysm, all of the WoW races can be warriors.
 Of course, only Humans, Night Elves, Undead, and Orcs can be real Warriors, but there you go.
 Yes, even Pandarens can be Warriors.

 Most of the racial abilities will make very little difference while leveling, and not even that much in the end-game.
 1% Hit or Crit or some escape ability just doesn’t count for much while questing.
 If a Gnome or Goblin works for you, then go for it.
 If you want some extra burst then go Orc, if you want that escape ability for PvP then go Human.
 Want to just look gnarly?
 Undead or Worgen.

 Blood Elf: You have the best hair, does that count?

-- Arcane Torrent restores some rage and interrupts & silences casters, so is actully a pretty decent Warrior ability for leveling, PvP, and Pve.
+- Arcane Torrent restores some rage and interrupts & silences casters, so is actually a pretty decent Warrior ability for leveling, PvP, and PvE.

 Goblin: Two goblins were shipwrecked and stranded on a small island.
 When rescued they had both become rich by trading their boots back and forth.